Back Up SQL Databases to Backblaze

 STEP 1 – GOOGLE CLOUD STORAGE ACCOUNT SETUP

-To begin the creation of your Google Cloud Storage account, navigate to the Google Cloud Storage home page and select either Get started for free or Try Storage free.
-Google will then ask for company credentials, and a phone number to aid in the verification process.
+Start by navigating to the Google Cloud Storage homepage and selecting either Get started for free or Try Storage free.
+You’ll be asked to provide company credentials and a phone number as part of Google’s verification process.

 STEP 2 – CONNECT SQL SERVER DATABASE

-Select the New Backup button in the Backup and Restore window of SQL Backup Master.
-In the Database Backup Editor window that appears, select Choose SQL Server.
-The Connect to SQL Server window will then be brought up.
+In the Backup and Restore window of SQL Backup Master, click New Backup.
+The Database Backup Editor window will appear.
+Select Choose SQL Server to open the Connect to SQL Server dialog.

-In the Server name field, enter the name of the SQL Server instance that you are connecting to, or use the drop-down tab of the field to select one.
+In the Server name field, enter or select the name of your SQL Server instance.
 Common examples include:

-• (local)\SQLExpress – Specifies the default SQL Express named instance on the local computer.
+- (local)\SQLExpress – The default SQL Express named instance on the local computer.

-Click on the button labeled Test SQL Connection to test your connection to the SQL Server, then select OK.
+Click the Test SQL Connection button to confirm connectivity; then select OK.

 STEP 3 – SELECT DESIRED DATABASES TO BACK UP

-Now that you’re connected to a SQL Server instance, the Database Backup Editor window will appear, displaying the available databases in the Source column.
-Select the database(s) you want to back up as part of this backup job.
+After connecting, the Database Backup Editor window will list your available databases under Source.
+Check the databases you want to back up as part of this job.

-The Back up all non-system databases check box is an option that allows the program to automatically back up all new databases created on the target SQL Server in the future.
+TIP: Enable Back up all non-system databases to automatically include any newly created databases on the target SQL Server in subsequent backups.

 STEP 4 – ADDING A BACKUP DESTINATION

-Under the Destinations window header, select the Add icon.
-The window that is pulled up displays all compatible backup destinations for your SQL Database:
+Under the Destinations header, click the Add icon.
+A window will appear, displaying compatible backup destinations supported by SQL Backup Master:

 STEP 5 – RUN THE BACKUP